duskhacker/sweet-rspec-vim/README.md

 # Introduction

-SweetVimRsec is a vimscript pluss Rspec formatter that outputs failures and pending messages into a Vim Quickfix buffer for easy navigation of failures.
+SweetVimRspec makes running Rspec specs in VIM sweeter.
+It has three modes, run a whole file, run just one focused test, or run the previously run test.
+The last option is particularly nice because it doesn't matter where you are in the project, you can still run the last spec without returning to the spec buffer.

+The output is formatted for VIM folding and output to a Quickfix buffer, so you can easily navigate all the errors in your specs.

-It has formatters for Rspec 1.x and 2.
+SweetVimRspec supports both Rspec 1 and Rspec 2.

 ## Features

 SweetVimRspec has the following commands

-### SweetSpec
+### SweetVimRspecRunFile

 Runs all specs in the current buffer.

-### SweetSpecRunAtLine
+### SweetVimRspecRunFocused

-Runs a focused spec at the current line in the current buffer.
+Runs a focused spec at the current line (the line your cursor is on) in the current buffer.

-### SweetSpecRunLast
+### SweetVimRspecRunPrevious

-Runs the last spec, no matter what line or buffer you are currently at.
+Runs the last spec, no matter where your cursor currently resides.

 ## Mappings

 These are the mappings that I use, I have not included them in the plugin so as not to overwrite mappings you already have.

-* `map <D-r> :SweetSpec<CR>`
+* `map <D-r> :SweetSpec<CR>` "(CMD-r)  or (Apple-r)
-* `map <D-R> :SweetSpecRunAtLine<CR>`
+* `map <D-R> :SweetSpecRunAtLine<CR>` "(SHIFT-CMD-r)
-* `map <M-D-r> :SweetSpecRunLast<CR>`
+* `map <M-D-r> :SweetSpecRunLast<CR>` "(OPT-CMD-r)

+Simply copy these into your .vimrc to activate them.

-Note: The <M-D-r> mapping requires :set macmeta
+Note: The <M-D-r> mapping requires `:set macmeta`

+## Folding

+To navigate the Quickfix buffer output efficiently, you should be familiar with VIM folding.
+Take a look a `:h folding` for more infomation.

 ## TODO

 * An output window that shows rspec executing.

+## Contributing

+This is BETA software, it most likely has minor bugs.
+I've personally used it, but other platforms and installations will be different from mine and may cause problems.
+This software is only tested on MacVim 7.3 (57)

+## Thanks

 The formatter is based on code I found [here](https://wincent.com/blog/running-rspec-specs-from-inside-vim)